automatika-robotics/embodied-agents/docs/installation.md

 `pip install 'attrs>=23.2.0' numpy-quaternion`

-For ROS versions >= 'humble', you can install EmbodiedAgents with your package manager.
+For ROS versions >= 'jazzy', you can install EmbodiedAgents with your package manager.
 For example on Ubuntu:

 `sudo apt install ros-$ROS_DISTRO-automatika-embodied-agents`

+Alternatively, grab your favorite deb package from the [release page](https://github.com/automatika-robotics/sugarcoat/releases) and install it as follows:

+`sudo dpkg -i ros-$ROS_DISTRO-automatica-ros-sugar_$version$DISTRO_$ARCHITECTURE.deb`

 ## Install EmbodiedAgents from source